Atlanta International Pop Festival: Historical marker

-On September 15, 2012, a ceremony was held near the site of the festival to unveil and dedicate an official historical marker commemorating the event.
+On September 15, 2012, a ceremony was held near the site of the second festival to unveil and dedicate an official historical marker commemorating the event.
 The marker text reads: "In the 1960s, as American culture changed rapidly, new forms of music and performance emerged, including large outdoor rock festivals.
 From July 3–5, 1970, the Second Atlanta International Pop Festival, one of the largest such events anywhere in the world during that era, took place in a field 600 yards west of here.
 Over thirty musical acts performed, including rock icon Jimi Hendrix playing to the largest American audience of his career, and Macon's Allman Brothers Band on their launching pad to national fame.
 Officials estimated that the festival drew several hundred thousand young people to Byron that weekend.
 Organized by renowned Atlanta concert promoter Alex Cooley, it remains one of the largest public gatherings in state history."
-Official sponsors of the marker were the Georgia Historical Society, the Byron Area Historical Society, the Georgia Allman Brothers Band Association, The Allman Brothers Band Museum at the Big House, and Hittin' the Note.
+Official sponsors of the marker were the Georgia Historical Society, the Byron Area Historical Society, the Georgia Allman Brothers Band Association, The Allman Brothers Band Museum at the Big House and Hittin' the Note.
 The marker dedication ceremony was hosted by festival site landowner Tim Thornton, and featured Cooley, Byron Mayor Larry Collins, officials of the sponsoring organizations, and a crowd of festival attendees and fans.

 Documentary film

 Also on September 15, 2012, the first audience test screening of a full-length documentary film on the festival was held in Macon, GA, by the film's director, Steve Rash.
 A second test screening was held two nights later in Atlanta.
 On July 30, 2014, two more test screenings were held at the Rock and Roll Hall of Fame in Cleveland, Ohio.
 The film features performances by most of the major musical acts appearing during the festival, as well as significant coverage of festival attendees, local residents, and the many other activities that swirled around the festival.
-Rash is re-editing the film based on feedback received during the screenings, and plans an eventual public release.
+Rash is re-editing the film based on feedback received during the screenings and plans an eventual public release.

 On September 4, 2015, a feature-length documentary on Jimi Hendrix's Atlanta Pop Festival performance, "Jimi Hendrix: Electric Church", was aired on the US cable TV channel Showtime.
 The film not only featured substantial live footage of the performance, but interviews with Hendrix's bandmates, other musicians, those who organized the festival and shot the film, and residents of Byron, Georgia.
 The film was released on Blu-ray and DVD on November 6, 2015.